-USDA offers farmer two programs to help defray a portion of the annual costs associated with organic certification: the National Organic Certification Cost Share Program (OCCSP).
+USDA offers a program to help defray a portion of the annual costs associated with organic certification: the Organic Certification Cost Share Program (OCCSP).
 As of 2017, the program is administered by USDA’s Farm Service Agency (FSA).

 Learn More About Organic Cost Share!

-The National Organic Certification Cost Share Program (OCCSP) is a noncompetitive financial assistance programs that help defray the costs of organic certification for organic operators.
-These organic cost share programs provide reimbursements of up to 75 percent of annual certification costs, up to a maximum payment of $750 per year per farm.
+The Organic Certification Cost Share Program (OCCSP) is a noncompetitive financial assistance programs that helps defray the costs of organic certification for organic operators.
+This organic cost share program provides reimbursements of up to 75 percent of annual certification costs, up to a maximum payment of $750 per year per farm.
 OCCSP pulls its funding from two sources – the National Organic Certification Cost Share Program (NOCCSP), which is available nationally, as well as the Agricultural Marketing Assistance (AMA) program, which is only available in certain states in the northeast and west.
 Despite the multiple funding sources for some states, the bottom line is that OCCSP funding is available nationally and USDA will determine the exact source depending on the region.

 To receive certification cost share funds, a USDA-accredited certifying agent must certify the farmer or handler.
 See this AMS webpage to locate a certifying agent.
 The annual certification process is a key part of being able to use the USDA organic label farmers need in order to access growing organic markets.
 Each year, farmers and handlers can apply through their State Departments of Agriculture for certification cost share funds, regardless of whether the person is new to organic farming or has been farming organically for years.

-For both programs, which reimburse applicants for costs incurred, recipients must be certified organic (either as a newly certified or re-certified organic operation) under the National Organic Program to receive cost-share assistance.
+For OCCSP, which reimburses applicants for costs incurred, recipients must be certified organic (either as a newly certified or re-certified organic operation) under the National Organic Program to receive cost-share assistance.

 Strong rates of participation in the USDA organic certification cost-share programs correlate with those states having high rates of organic sales or high numbers of organic farms.
 As NSAC noted in our blog post on organic and local agriculture in the 2012 Census of Agriculture, all of the top ten states in either the number of organic farms or organic sales had strong rates of participation in either NOCCSP or AMA or both.
 The top ten states for number of organic farms and total organic sales also accounted for 70 percent or more of the funds allocated for NOCCSP or AMA.

 Every year, USDA invites states to submit their applications for their federal allocation of organic certification cost-share funds.
-Once funds have been distributed to each state, organic producers and handlers can apply directly through their FSA county office, and in states that opt to also offer OCCSP through their State Department of Agriculture, applicants can apply either through the state or through FSA.
+Beginning in 2017, organic producers and handlers can apply directly through their FSA county office, and in states that opt to also offer OCCSP through their State Department of Agriculture, applicants can apply either through the state or through FSA.
 Because states process applications on a first-come, first-serve basis, applicants are encouraged to apply as early as possible as funds may run out.

 The popularity and success of organic certification cost share programs is evident in the near-depletion of the $22 million in funding provided for NOCCSP in the 2008 Farm Bill.
 Due to the delay in passing a new farm bill, no funds were available for Fiscal Year 2013.
 The 2014 Farm Bill rectified this problem, providing $11.5 million a year in mandatory funding for the program.
 The AMA organic cost share program continues to receive $1.5 million a year in mandatory funding.
-For 2016, AMA has $932,000 for producers in 16 participating states while NOCCSP has approximately $10.7 million available for producers and processors in participating states, U.S. territories and the District of Columbia.
-Reimbursements are available for expenses paid between October 1, 2015 and September 30, 2016.
+For 2017, $12.5 million in cost share funding is available through both programs under the unified banner of Organic Certification Cost Share Program (OCCSP).
+Reimbursements are available for expenses paid between October 1, 2016 and September 30, 2017.

-For more information about NOCCSP and AMA and how to apply, please see the AMS website.
+For more information about OCCSP and how to apply, please see the AMS website.